 If you have free rein as to what kind of faucet installation you want, then you can definitely go for any style that strikes your fancy.
 If you're limited by an installation type, don't worry: there are still plenty to choose from, no matter what kind of faucet you need.

-Finish also has quite an important influence on the overall look of your bathroom.
-You should ideally match all of your finishes in the same room---although not a necessity, it gives your bathroom a sense of harmony.
+The finish also has an important influence on the overall look of your bathroom.
+You should ideally match all of your finishes in the same room.
+Although not a necessity, it gives your bathroom a sense of harmony.

 - Chrome finish: The most common finish for faucets of all kinds.
 The reflective surface looks wonderful when clean, but is easily marred by water stains.
 It needs to be cleaned regularly.

-- Brass: Currently a trendy finish, brass is warm deep golden color that looks retro or even antique.
+- Brass: Currently a trendy finish, brass is a warm, deep golden color that looks retro or even antique.
 Works best for bathrooms that try to achieve a retro, traditional look.